-Prepare to journey back to the upside-down world as Netflix have just revealed when season 3 is landing - and sadly we've got a while to wait.
+Prepare to journey back to the upside-down world as Netflix has just dropped another teaser trailer for season 3 of Stranger Things.

 The date revelation comes after Netflix released a season 3 teaser listing all the brand new episode titles for everyone's favourite supernatural series, Stranger Things.

 The eight new episodes in the lineup include:

 While we still have to wait until 2019 for season 3 to air, we do know that the next instalment of the sci-fi hit is set in summer 1985.

 As ever, fans have been quick to speculate about what the episode names could mean ahead of the series premiere.
 And, safe to say, their theories are pretty creative.

 "The titles ‘Mall Rats’, ‘The Source’ and ‘The Bite’ are all extremely connotative of some sort of plague spreading, with most suggesting a zombie plague,” wrote Redditor , while another on Twitter, "WTF WITH THE FIRST ONE???
 SUZIE WHO THE HELL IS SUZIE??"